-In China, the Sansevieria is usually kept potted in a planter often ornamented with dragons and phoenixes.
+In China, the Sansevieria is usually potted in a planter, often ornamented with dragons and phoenixes.

-Alongside their evergreen nature, Sansevierias stands with the tagline, ‘the hard to kill a plant so you can grow these varieties easily.
+Alongside their evergreen nature, Sansevierias stands with the tagline, the hard-to-kill plant, so that you can grow these varieties quickly.

 One of the rarest varieties in the Sansevieria family, Sansevieria Metallica has a silvery presence with horizontally marbled accents.

 Metallica can grow about 2-3 feet tall outdoors or in pots with proper care.

 The plant occasionally bears ovoid-shaped small flowers that are greenish-white in color with a sweet fragrance.